docker/docs/content/security/for-admins/scim.md

 > **Beta feature**
 >
-> Optional Just-in-Time (JIT) provisioning is available in private beta.
+> Optional Just-in-Time (JIT) provisioning is available in Private Beta when you use the Admin Console.
 If you're participating in this program, you can avoid conflicts between SCIM and JIT by disabling JIT provisioning in your SSO connection.
 { .experimental }

 ## Enable SCIM in Docker